emintz/VisitingParseTree/src/mainfile.md

 <!-- TODO(emintz): link to details -->

-`BaseAttrNode`, a thin subclass of `AttrNode<BaseAttrNode>` is a convenience `AttrNode<BaseAttrNode>` non-templated subclass that provides convenience methods that support generated code.
-It also provides the double dispatch method of last resort that supports "if all else fails" node type-specific procesing.
+`BaseAttrNode` is a non-templated inherited by all generated node classes.
+In addition to the node class, it provides the root of the `Supplier concrete generated nodes' suppliers, which the node generator emits along with the nodes themselves.
+It also declares `BaseAttrNodeVisitor`, the `BaseAttrNode`-specific visitor interface which, together with the `BaseAttrNode::accept()` implementation, supports `BaseAttrNode`-specific visitation.
+This provides a "visitor of last resort", meaning that a visitor that inherits `BaseAttrNodeVisitor` provides default processing for nodes not targeted by narrowly targeted node processors.